 Program strategy: GAIN

-- Intensive leadership and clinical skills training course designed by Malawian and UCSF nurse leaders including implementation of the WHO Safe Childbirth Checklist.
+- Intensive leadership and clinical skills training course offered in Malawi, including implementation of the WHO Safe Childbirth Checklist.

-- UCSF advanced practice nurses embedded long-term in Malawi to assist with sustaining leadership and clinical practices.
+- Advanced practice nurses embedded in year-long rotation Malawi to assist with sustaining leadership and clinical practices.

-- Rigorous data collection on maternal complications, which cause deaths among mothers and infants.
+- Rigorous data collection on maternal and infant complications, which cause death and disability among mothers and infants.